Schools pitch new degrees at job-focused students

 “It’s hard to distinguish one MBA from another,” says Blair Johnson, a lecturer at Johns Hopkins.
 “People are looking for much more customized programs.”

-The Hopkins program focuses on combining design and business management -- an idea that has gained popularity since the Stanford School of Engineering founded its much-admired “D-school” in 2005, with help from a donation by Hasso Plattner, co-founder of software giant SAP.
+The Hopkins program focuses on combining design and business management -- an idea that has gained popularity since the Stanford Business school founded its much-admired “D-school” in 2005, with help from a donation by Hasso Plattner, co-founder of software giant SAP.
 In recent months, companies and institutions ranging from SAP to the Rockefeller Foundation and AOL “have reached out to try to recruit our students,” says Stanford spokeswoman Debbe Stern.

 The 20-month Hopkins program, which started in July, includes business basics like economics, marketing and ethics along with “visualization, prototyping, cultural relevance and awareness, design theory, sustainability and social responsiveness.”
 It was inspired by a collaborative course with the Maryland Institute College of Art in which students produced solutions for design problems presented by Stanley Black & Decker and other companies, says Johnson.

-The Parsons New School for Design in New York is launching a Master of Science in “Strategic Design and Management” this fall, and Philadelphia University, which dubs its MBA program “The MBA for hybrid thinkers.”
+The Parsons New School for Design in New York is launching its own design MBA degree this fall, as is Philadelphia University, which dubs its program “The MBA for hybrid thinkers.”

 At 62, Ronny Schmier is putting aside his anesthesiology practice to study full time in the University of Michigan’s new masters program in “Health Informatics.”
 The program will cover medical electronic records and technology that patients use themselves and will tap into health expertise from the university’s medical school.